IntelLabs/coach/docs_raw/docs/index.md

-Blog post from the Intel® Nervana™ website can be found [here](https://www.intelnervana.com/reinforcement-learning-coach-intel).
+Blog post from the Intel® AI website can be found [here](https://ai.intel.com/reinforcement-learning-coach-intel/).

 GitHub repository is [here](https://github.com/NervanaSystems/coach).